-Due to the likelihood that official guidance on the COVID-19 situation will continue to state that large gatherings are inadvisable for the foreseeable future, we’ve made the decision to cancel the 2020 instance of our previously-postponed annual Western Electrical Contractors Education Foundation “Claws for a Cause” Crab Feed.
-While this was a difficult decision and we will be disappointed not to see all of you at this event, the health and well-being of our members, employees, and the greater WECA community are of the greatest importance to us, and drove this decision.
+Due to the likelihood that official guidance on the COVID-19 situation will continue to state that large gatherings are inadvisable for the foreseeable future, we are not planning to hold a 2021 instance of our annual Western Electrical Contractors Education Foundation “Claws for a Cause” Crab Feed.

 Thank you for your ongoing commitment to supporting the cause of the Western Electrical Contractors Education Foundation as it informs, educates, and supports the training of men and women for successful and satisfying careers in the electrical and low voltage trades, and provides scholarship opportunities to help defray the cost of tuition, tools, and fees for worthy candidates in pursuit of their education.

 We look forward to seeing you next year at our 2022 benefit, when we will hopefully be able to raise a glass and a leg of crab and toast each other and the students pursuing careers in our field, in person once again.

 2019 Claws for a Cause Crab Feed: a Crackin’ Success!

 The annual Western Electrical Contractors Education Fund (WECEF) Claws for a Cause benefit crab feed on Friday, March 15th was a crackin’ success.

 The benefit, held at the Western Electrical Contractor Association’s (WECA) Rancho Cordova headquarters, annually funds scholarship opportunities; employment and career opportunities; marketing, outreach and awareness efforts; course development, and facility upgrades.